Dr Stuart Joy

 Blowback: The 9/11 Wars in Global Film

 A dynamic exploration of the representation of the wars in Iraq (2003-2011) and Afghanistan (2001-) in world cinema.
-Directed by Terence McSweeney, this documentary argues that films function as resonant cultural artifacts that shape our understanding of contemporary conflict.
+Directed by Terence McSweeney, this documentary argues that films function as resonant cultural artefacts that shape our understanding of contemporary conflict.
+I served as executive producer on the project.

 Press & Media